mrmap-community/GeoPortal.rlp/README.md

 guest:AUTOMATIC_SESSION -> guest session, mostly for just viewing

 When your content and navigation is ready you can go ahead and start registering services.
 To do so, login as root or bereichsadmin1 and again, change password first.
 After successful login and password change you can click on the little grid sign on the right to open the default gui, which is the mapviewer.
 Configuration of Mapbender and registration of services can be found in other guis.
 To change the gui, click on the sign with the grid and the arrow pointing upwards.
 Here you can select Administration_DE for service management (WMS, WFS, WMC, Metadata) and PortalAdmin_DE for user, group, role, category management and some maintenance functions.
-Documentation on Mapbender is currently only available in German and is located on the old portal http://www.geoportal.rlp.de/portal/hilfe/.
+Documentation on Mapbender is currently only available in German and is located on the wiki https://www.geoportal.rlp.de/mediawiki/index.php/Hilfe.